CliMA/ClimaCoupler.jl/docs/src/fieldexchanger.md

 If an `update_field!` function is not defined for a particular component model, it will be ignored.

-Each component model is also required to define its own `step!` and `reinit!` functions, otherwise this will be ignored.

 ## FieldExchanger API

 ```@docs